top of page

 The Pentecostal denomination was co-founded by Charles F. Parham and William J. Seymour.
 Both saw women gifted by the Spirit.

-Charles Parham is recognized as a founder of Pentecostalism, being an instructor and witnessing his student, Agnes Ozman, as the first person to speak in tongues in 1901, igniting the movement.
+Charles Parham is the recognized White founder of Pentecostalism, being an instructor and witnessing his White student, Agnes Ozman, as the first person to speak in tongues in 1901, igniting the movement.
 Parham trained women for ministry and commissioned them to found churches and serve as pastors.
-His sister-in-law, Lilian Thistlewaite, conducted meetings and spoke at gatherings.
+Parham's sister-in-law, Lilian Thistlewaite, conducted meetings and spoke at gatherings.

-William Seymour wanted to study form Parham, and Parham agreed to leave his classroom door open so that Seymour, a Black man, could sit in the hall and hear his lectures.
+William Seymour is the recognized Black founder of Pentecostalism.
+When he wanted to study from Parham, Parham agreed to leave his Whites-only classroom door open so that Seymour could sit in the hall and hear his lectures.
 Seymour founded the Azusa Street Mission in California in 1906.
-Lucy Farrow was instrumental in the early foundations of Pentecostalism and the first African American person to be recorded as having spoken in tongues.
-Parham hired Lucy Farrow as a family governess; he did not see her as a pastor.

 Black Pentecostals approved women and men in Preaching and Teaching